-(1) Except as provided in (5), after completion of all hot working operations, forgings are to be supplied in one of the conditions given in Table 2.1.86, to refine the grain structure and to obtain the required mechanical properties.
-No annealed forging is to be removed from the furnace until the temperature of the entire furnace charge has fallen to or below a temperature of 455°C. The tempering temperature is to be not less than 550°C. [See Guidance]
+(1) Except as provided in (5) and (6), after completion of all hot working operations, forgings are to be supplied in one of the conditions given in Table 2.1.87. to refine the grain structure and to obtain the required mechanical properties.
+No fully annealed forging is to be removed from the furnace until the temperature of the entire furnace charge has fallen to or below a temperature of 455°C. The tempering temperature is to be not less than 550°C. Where forgings for gearing are not intended for surface hardening, lower tempering temperature may be allowed.
+(2023) [See Guidance]